LULI09-AGRO/Mini-Greenhuse---AgroTech-final-project/README.md

 <img width="565" height="597" alt="image" src="https://github.com/user-attachments/assets/571eaee7-88a2-4c11-b926-49f25b561075" />
 </p>

+## Instructions
-### Setup Wiring
+### Hardware
-Connect the components to the ESP32 Firebeetle board as shown in the provided diagram
+Connect the components to the ESP32 Firebeetle board as shown in the provided scheme

 ### _SHT31 Temperature and Humidity Sensors:_
 • Indoor Sensor I Connect to the primary I2C pins (SDA to 21 SCL to 22)